biodranik/landing-hugo/content/team/Timofei Rachkovsky.md

 ---
 As a Design Engineer, Timofei develops and tests our hardware and firmware.
 He is also responsible for:

-* development of signal processing modules in the spectral domain;
+* development of signal processing algorithms in the spectral domain;
 * data acquisition subsystems;
 * data processing framework/UI interaction API;
 * user manuals for VibroBox products.